 Rewritten (Jun 17 '11, section #5.23) — Evidence about the real but surprisingly weak connection between impact forces and injury from Zadpoor et al has prompted a bunch of revision and new recommendations for runners.
 See section #5.23, Running softly and the impact of impact.

 Major update (Jun 15 '11) — Major improvements to the table of contents, and the display of information about updates like this one.
 Sections now have numbers for easier reference and bookmarking.
-The structure of the document has really be cleaned up in general, paving the way for efficient conversion to other formats (Kindle, Apple’s iBookstore, etc).
-Best of all, it is now significantly easier for me to update the tutorial — which will translate into more good content for readers.
+The structure of the document has really been cleaned up in general, making it significantly easier for me to update the tutorial — which will translate into more good content for readers.
 Care for more detail?
 Really?
 Here’s the full announcement.

 New section (Apr 28 '11, section #5.13) — No notes.
 Just a new section.
 See section #5.13, Mis-treatment horror story: intense massage on an obviously inflamed thigh.